szarobsky/LLM-Bot/README.md

     node index.js
     ```

-2. Invite the bot to your Discord server and use the `!ask` command followed by your question:
+2. Invite the bot to your Discord server and use the commands specified above to interact with it!
-    ```
-    !ask What is the capital of France?
-    ```

 ## Project Structure